sdslabs/sdslabs.github.com/_posts/2018/2018-01-26-optimizing-webpack.md

   image: agrim.jpg
 ---

-I had been involved in building the official website of [Cognizance](https://cognizance.org.in), The Annual Technical Festival of IIT Roorkee.
+I had been involved in building the official website of [Cognizance](https://cognizance.org.in), The annual technical festival of IIT Roorkee.
 It is also Asia's second largest tech fest.

 ### Brief Background